Bethel Leslie: Television

 Her other credits were on drama series, such as Alfred Hitchcock Presents; Richard Diamond, Private Detective and The Fugitive, both starring David Janssen; The Eleventh Hour; The Lloyd Bridges Show; Mannix; Route 66 (episodes "The Layout at Glen Canyon" and "City of Wheels"); Straightaway; Bus Stop; Target: The Corruptors!; The Investigators; The Man and the Challenge; Adventures in Paradise; Ben Casey; One Step Beyond; Thriller and Empire.
-She became a regular on the NBC soap The Doctors, when she took over the role of "Maggie Powers" after Ann Williams left the part.
-Leslie was also featured in the 1964 episode "The Fluellen Family" in the NBC western Daniel Boone.
+She became a regular on The Doctors when she took over the role of Maggie Powers after Ann Williams left the part.
+Leslie was also featured in the 1964 episode "The Fluellen Family" in Daniel Boone.
 She had recurring roles on Another World and All My Children and was featured in the television adaptations of In Cold Blood and Saint Maybe.

 Writing

 Leslie was the head writer for The Secret Storm in 1970.
-She also scripted episodes for Gunsmoke, Bracken's World, Barnaby Jones, McCloud, The New Land, Matt Helm, and Falcon Crest.
+She also wrote episodes for Gunsmoke, Bracken's World, Barnaby Jones, McCloud, The New Land, Matt Helm, and Falcon Crest.
 In 1970, producer Howard Christie referred to Leslie as "a good actress who has turned into a fine scriptwriter."